BattletechModders/RogueTech/Core/CustomAmmoCategories/README.txt

-"AIMinefieldIgnorePosDelta": 5 - better to leave as is "ObjectiveBlackBackgroundOnEnter": true, - if true objective background becomes black on mouse enter "EnableMinimap": true,                   - if true minimap is enabled "MinimapBurnigTerrainColor": "#FF9700FF", - color for burning terrain on minimap "MinimapBurnedTerrainColor": "#FFFFFFFF", - color for burned forest on minimap "MinimapTerrainColors": {                 - colors for cells of different types on minimap
+"AIMinefieldIgnorePosDelta": 5 - better to leave as is "ObjectiveBlackBackgroundOnEnter": true, - if true objective background becomes black on mouse enter "EnableMinimap": true,                   - if true minimap is enabled "MinimapShowObjectives": true,           - if true contract objectives will be shown on minimap (if objective have position)
+  "MinimapShowRegions": true,              - if true regions contours (places on map triggering events) will be shown on minimap
+  "MinimapBurnigTerrainColor": "#FF9700FF", - color for burning terrain on minimap "MinimapBurnedTerrainColor": "#FFFFFFFF", - color for burned forest on minimap "MinimapTerrainColors": {                 - colors for cells of different types on minimap